 - Aiding cholesterol metabolism and preventing artery hardening

-- Supporting mental alertness and brain development
+- Helps in mental alertness and brain development

-Symptoms and Effects of Iodine Deficiency
+Symptoms and effects of iodine deficiency

 Common effects of iodine deficiency:

-- Swelling of the thyroid gland
+- inflammation of the thyroid gland

 - Fatigue and weight gain